neumino/neumino.github.io/movies.md

-### Ready Player One
+### Blockers
-*Released on 2018-03-28, vote average 8.3*
+*Released on 2018-03-30, vote average 6*

-When the creator of a popular video game system dies, a virtual contest is created to compete for his fortune.
+When three parents discover their daughters’ pact to lose their virginity at prom, they launch a covert one-night operation to stop the teens from sealing the deal.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/dtwpjnuaVTE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/g1WVgyh5ah4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>